 Whether you're traveling by plane, train or by bus, never ever let your valuables out of sight.
 And to that end, don't ever place your valuables in the checked baggage that goes in the storage hold of the plane or the underside of the bus.

-This type of theft is also becoming a problem on airplanes.
-A CNN story about the TSA from 2010 to 2014 found that travelers filed 30,621 claims of missing valuables disappearing from their checked luggage or at security checkpoints.
+A CNN story about the TSA from 2010 to 2014 found that travelers filed 30,621 claims of missing valuables disappearing from their checked luggage or at security checkpoints of airports, too.

 It also happens often on tourist buses all over South America and Southeast Asia.

 When taking a bus, train or a plane, the best practice is to keep all your valuables and electronics with you in your carry-on bag.

 This includes your medications, passport, wallet, money, phone, laptop and any important travel documents.